From Euler to AI: Unifying Formulas for Mathematical Constants: Algorithms

+2. For every cluster of nodes indexed by $\delta_c$: \begin{itemize} \item For each node, attempt to match it to all nodes appearing at higher indices that are not in ``nonhubs,'' using \cref{appendix-algs-formula-matching}.
+Store successful matches as new graph edges containing the transformations.
+Every formula matched to the current node is placed in the global ``nonhubs'' list. \item At the end of this process, nodes not in the ``nonhubs'' list are deemed final non-CMF ``hubs.''
+They are currently the roots of a forest since a node is added to ``nonhubs'' as soon as it is matched with the current node during the loop, and it is subsequently skipped. \end{itemize}

-2. All CMF candidates from the same $\delta_G$ cluster are matched to the final non-CMF ``hubs" using a process similar to 1.
-If an edge is found, the hub and all nodes connected to it are found in the CMF.
+3. Now, for each ``hub,'' attempt to match it to all CMF-generated canonical forms with $\delta_{CMF}$ that obey $|\delta - \delta_{CMF}| < 0.03$.
+When an edge is found, break for the current hub---the hub and all nodes connected to it have been unified in the CMF.

-3. Output the resulting graph.
+4. Output the resulting graph.